NEET Cut-off 2025: Qualifying Marks, Percentile, No. of Candidates

 Q: When will NTA release the NEET results?

-Ans: The NEET result 2023 was released on June 13, 2023, on the official website after the conclusion of the exam.
+Ans: The NEET result 2025 will be released in June 2025, on the official website after the conclusion of the exam.

 Q: How is the NEET cut-off calculated?